pjha99/Cancer_Prediction/README.md

 ### Methods Used
-*Random forest
+1. Random forest
-*Hypertuning methods
+2. Hypertuning methods
-    .Randomized Search CV
+    - Randomized Search CV
-    .Grid Serach CV
+    - Grid Serach CV

 ### Technologies
 *Python

 ## Project Description
-The example is based on a dataset that is publicly available from the UCI Machine Learning Repository (Asuncion and Newman, 2007)[http://mlearn.ics.uci.edu/MLRepository.html].
+#### <p> The example is based on a dataset that is publicly available from the UCI Machine Learning Repository (Asuncion and Newman, 2007).[http://mlearn.ics.uci.edu/MLRepository.html].
 The dataset consists of several hundred human cell sample records, each of which contains the values of a set of cell characteristics.
-The fields in each record are:
+The fields in each record are: </p>
 ----------------------------------------
 |Field name     |	Description <br/>
 ----------------------------------------